the six most beautiful villages of naxos

 • Relaxed pace: Fewer tourists, quieter than Apiranthos

-• Try: Homemade pastries at local kafeneio
+• Try: Homemade pastries at the local kafeneio

 Also known as Vivlos, Tripodes is a classic Cycladic village known for its traditional windmills, wheat fields, and family-run tavernas.
-It retains a slow, local pace of life and offers scenic countryside walks and a taste of rural Naxos.
+It retains a gentle, local pace of life and offers scenic countryside walks and a taste of rural Naxos.
 It’s a great place to experience village festivals (panigiria), especially in summer, and to enjoy unpretentious food and warm local hospitality.
 If you’re craving authentic Greek island life, Tripodes delivers it beautifully.

 Useful information: